Crazy-Duck/kimer-stats/README.md

 ```

 If you now point your browser to https://localhost:3000, you will see a page allowing you to select the time period for which you want to pull statistics.
 Entering the dates and clicking `Stats` will show you the statistics.

+## Customization

+### views/index.pug
+This file contains the structural layout of the stats page.
+If you want to adapt text, this is the place to look.

+### public/css/style.css
+This file contains all the markup of the stats page.
+If you want to adapt font, colour, size, ... this is the place to look.

+### server.js
+Sick and tired of always having to type the league id?
+You can hard-code it in here!